BenW-Portfolio/University-Fullstack-App/README.md

 University Fullstack App Project Summary

-This project is the second phase of development for the Application, Registration, and Graduation (ARG) system.
-The primary goal of this phase is to integrate the three standalone modules from Phase 1—Application Processing (APS), Registration (REGS), and Advising/Degree Audit (ADS)—into a single, cohesive platform.
+This project is developing the Application, Registration, and Graduation (ARG) system.
+The primary goal of this project is to integrate the three standalone modules: Application Processing (APS), Registration (REGS), and Advising/Degree Audit (ADS)—into a single, cohesive platform.
 Your team will build a complete, end-to-end workflow that manages the entire student lifecycle, from an initial application, through matriculation, course registration, academic advising, and finally to graduation and alumni status.
-Key focus areas for this phase include ensuring seamless data flow between modules, implementing new critical features like online recommendations and advising holds, refining the user interface for a professional user experience, and robustly testing the integrated system.
+Key focus areas for this project include ensuring seamless data flow between modules, implementing new critical features like online recommendations and advising holds, refining the user interface for a professional user experience, and robustly testing the integrated system.

-Phase 2 Core Objectives
+Project Core Objectives
 1. System Integration

 The immediate priority is to integrate the separate modules into a functional skeleton of the complete system.
 This involves establishing clear data pathways and state transitions.